quicwg/base-drafts/draft-ietf-quic-transport.md

 attempt validation.

-Upon successful validation, an endpoint MAY continue to set an ECT codepoint in subsequent packets it sends, with the expectation that the path is ECN-capable.
+Upon successful validation, an endpoint MAY continue to set an ECT codepoint in subsequent packets it sends, with the expectation that the path is ECN capable.
-Network routing and path elements can however change mid-connection; an endpoint MUST disable ECN if validation later fails.
+Network routing and path elements can change mid-connection; an endpoint MUST disable ECN if validation later fails.

 # Datagram Size {#datagram-size}